tupol/spark-catalyst-study/docs/catalyst-transport.md

 > For the moment I didn't look deep enough into Janino on how to compile on the fly and store the resulted **class** (not to be confused with the class instance) into a byte array form.

 > The tricky part here is keeping a balance with the library functions used, as all the dependencies will have to be passed along.
-In the `KMeansGenExample` class, the serialization includes the `UnaryTransformer` from the Spark MLlib library.
+In the `KMeansGenExample` class, the serialization includes the `UnaryTransformer` from the `spark-mllib` library.
 All of the sudden the amount of dependencies that need to be passed on increases.

 ### Pros and Cons